Children's Advocacy Resource Center

 Helpline staff also advise regarding legal issues related to children experiencing a disability, special education, mental and medical health referrals, education decisions, emancipation, independent living, and adoption.

-CARC offers resource books to help children going through the court system or aging out of foster care, including
+CARC offers resource books (please go to our Resources page to download copies) to help children going through the court system or aging out of foster care, including

 · “The Road Ahead,” for children ages six to twelve who are in an out-of-home placement, explaining to the child the possible results of their court proceedings;